-- Mobilization and Deployment/SSO Program Overview
+- Mobilization, Deployment, and SSO Overview

 The Mobilization, Deployment, and Support Stability Operations (MDSSO) helps support community readiness during deployments and emergencies.
 We help make sure installation programs align with unit deployment cycles, provide pre- and post-deployment support, and help unit Commanders with their Family Readiness plans and deployment support services for Service Members and their Families.
 We’re responsible for operating an Emergency Family Assistance Center in the case of an all-hazards event, and supporting Service Members and Families during Non-Combatant Evacuation Operations (NEO) and Repatriation.
 We also act as a case manager for all requests for assistance through the Army Disaster Personnel Accountability and Assessment System (ADPAAS).